Literature: The Songs of Distant Earth

 - Artistic License – Astronomy: A star like The Sun cannot go nova.
 A nova requires a white dwarf to be orbiting another star, so closely that it can pull material off the other star's surfacenote .
 A supernova requires either such a binary white dwarf, or a star much larger and heavier than the sun.
 The sun will eventually expand into a red giant, but that's a completely different animal from a nova; the expansion will take place over many thousands of years.

 - Cool Starship: The Magellan is powered by zero-point energy.
 It never runs outta gas, and can accelerate and/or decelerate indefinitely.
-Its only weakness is the interstellar medium; at a sizeable chunk of the speed of light, every atom of super-rarefied interstellar hydrogen is a dangerous cosmic ray.
+Its only weakness is the interstellar medium; at a sizable chunk of the speed of light, every atom of super-rarefied interstellar hydrogen is a dangerous cosmic ray.
 They protect themselves with a great big ablative shield of ... ice.
 (And even with the ice shield, they limit its cruising speed to only 0.25c.)

 - Crapsack World: Despite all the efforts done to ease humanity's suffering, some parts of Earth still plunged into chaos as the end drew near.